-The written assignment will involve implementing and reflecting upon an evaluation strategy for some aspect of your own teaching and learning practice.
+The assignment will involve designing, implementing and reflecting upon an evaluation strategy for some aspect of your own teaching and learning practice.
 You will draw from a range of recommended readings and in-class discussions to develop and apply an evaluation approach that you feel is most appropriate to your setting.
-In your assignment, you should explain the rationale for your approach and discuss the strengths, limitations and outcomes of your evaluation.
+In this assignment you will explain the rationale for your approach and discuss the strengths, limitations and outcomes of your evaluation strategy.